Milone shuts down Mets, Nationals earn 2-game sweep

 TRAINER'S ROOM

-Mets: LHP Steven Matz will be evaluated for forearm discomfort after he allowed seven runs and recorded just two outs on Tuesday night.
-Matz struggled with an elbow injury through much of 2017 before having season-ending surgery in August.
-Manager Mickey Callaway said Matz has a "dead arm" that could be attributed to his workload this season. ...
-2B Phillip Evans experienced left knee discomfort after colliding with a sliding Adam Eaton in the first inning and was pulled, putting Reyes in the lineup.
+Mets: LHP Steven Matz will be evaluated for forearm discomfort after he allowed seven runs and recorded just two outs Tuesday night.
+He struggled with an elbow injury through much of 2017 before having season-ending surgery in August. ...
+Evans experienced discomfort in his left knee after he collided with a sliding Adam Eaton in the first inning and was pulled.
+Manager Mickey Callaway challenged the play, arguing that Eaton should have been called out for an illegal slide.
+"I thought that rule was in place to keep that from happening.
+I thought that was a little bit of a slide that he kind of came off the bag.
+That's why we challenged it and our player ends up getting hurt," Callaway said. ...
+Mets OF Yoenis Cespedes is scheduled to undergo surgery Wednesday to remove bone calcification in his right heel.

 UP NEXT